bugFreeYYS/Computational_Tools_Project2/README.md

 3. HyperLogLog at scale is implemented
 4. Countmin at scale is implemented
 5. Reservoir sampling is replaced by Countmin at scale for qn 3. seems reservoir sampling is not appropriate. still keep the implementation for further uses.

+# 4 Nov (ziyue)
+1. readablity improvements including small tweaks to the HyperLogLog & CountMean function
+2. HyperLogLog: list index out of range error starts to appear for stream sizes >= 15692
+3. Will complete analysis tmr